Adeesha12/SOLID/README.md

 if there same method in child class we can either call super class method or override the method.

 uses of inheritance
-> 1.) since child class can inherete all the functionaly from parent class it allows code reusability <br>
+> 1.) since child class can inherit all the functionality from parent class it allows code reusability <br>
-> 2.) once functionality developed we can simply inherete it no need to reinvete the wheel, this way code become much cleaner <br>
+> 2.) once functionality developed we can simply inherit it no need to reinvent the wheel, this way code become much cleaner <br>
-> 3.) since we can inherete useful functionality to child class need to write other requireds funcitonaliy to the child class <br>
+> 3.) since we can inherit useful functionality to child class need to write other required functionality to the child class <br>
 </details>

 <details><summary>